josemirm/MemoryCleaner/README.md

 ## About this:
 This software have an easy way to free memory in Windows systems.
 This memory cleaner works allocating all non-used memory in the system to occupy all "pending" memory, after that, it frees all the allocated memory to let it completely free, not "half-free, half-pending-to-free".
 The last version of the program check your physical free memory on your computer to do the cleaning automatically without any
-* Do not use the old version: If you haven't any virtual memory assigned to your system, you can use the infinite memory allocation (t wouldn't allocate more memory than you have), otherwise with a virtual memory file/partition, it will fill both physical and virtual memory making your computer totally unstable.

 ## UPDATE 1
 * Some bugs found in the code are solved.
 * Changed the default percentage of used memory from 90% to 80% to resolve stability issues.
 * Changes in the arguments.
 Now you set a percentage to clean instead a fixed value of kilobytes.
+* Added a check to 32-bit version users to advise them to use the 64-bit version when there are more than 2 GB of RAM to clean.
+* Refactored the code and the "Read Me" file.

 ## Using the software:
-There are compiled binaries to use in 32-bit and 64-bit Windows machines in addition to the single ~~C++~~ C source file.
-If you have less than 4 GB of RAM you could use both, but if you use the 32-bit version in a 64-bit machine it will NOT work properly.
+There are compiled binaries to use Windows machines in addition to the single C source file.
+If you have less than 4 GB of RAM you could use both, but if you use the 32-bit version in a 64-bit machine it will not work properly.
-It's under 200 lines of code.
-Simple but powerful.

 Here are binaries and code downloads:

 * Download source code: [MemCleaner.c](https://github.com/josemirm/MemoryCleaner/raw/master/MemCleaner.c)
 * Download 64-bit binary (Recommended): [MemCleaner64.exe](https://github.com/josemirm/MemoryCleaner/raw/master/MemCleaner64.exe)
 * Download 32-bit binary: [MemCleaner32.exe](https://github.com/josemirm/MemoryCleaner/raw/master/MemCleaner32.exe)

+Do not use the old version: It will try to get all your system memory and make it unstable.

 ## What happens on non-Windows machines:
-This program is completely targeted to Windows machines, in other OS the memory management works different and have diffent problems and solutions to the shown here.
+This program is completely targeted to Windows machines, in other OS the memory management works different and have diffent problems and solutions.
-At first, the source code will only compile in Windows with Microsoft C/C++ Compiler, or other compiler with full windows headers and libraries support, that exclude for example GCC, that uses MINGW or MSYS Unix emulation to work (and doesn't have full libraries support).
-That's let the new code without any non-Windows support, but in Windows is totally needed the Windows exclusive "GlobalMemoryStatusEx" function in order to know different system memory stats (physica, free, used, etc.).
-To use on non-Windows machines you could use the older version at your own risk.
-It does the same but in a more manual way, having to write in the arguments how many MB you want to clean (e.g., "MemCleaner32.exe 1024").

 ## License: